snd/hinoki/README.md

 this means that you can just drop your factories as exports pull them all in and wire them up.

+you could have all your factories as exports in a number of

+your factories could then depend on other factories exported by any other file in that directory.

 <!--
 this is the first useful level of indirection: